Rolex GMT Master 16710: The Last Classic Model Of Its Kind

 Here’s where things really start to get fun for collectors.
 Many of these 16710 models featured drilled lugs, which allowed for the easiest way to swap straps and bracelets.
 It’s an adjustment that can even be accomplished with a toothpick if you ever find yourself without a proper strap tool.
 It’s just that easy.
 This is a trait that collectors go nuts for and it allows owners to dress the watch down for more casual settings without hassle.
 Like any other Rolex sports model, this GMT Master looks great on leather, nylon, and stainless steel.

 So if you’re interested in trying a 16710 or other variations of the Rolex GMT Master, take the time to stop by our showroom in sunny Bal Harbour, Florida.
 Even if you’re not in the area, we can assist you with all of your luxury watch needs including Rolex watch repairs and paying top dollar for those looking to sell a Rolex watch.
 We’ll help you pick out a perfect watch that’ll bring you years of enjoyment.
-Remember, all of our watches are meticulously inspected, serviced, and 100% authentic.
+Remember, all of our watches are meticulously inspected for authenticity, serviced, and in excellent condition, unless otherwise specified.

 RECOMMENDED ARTICLES